amora479/website/content/bju/cps230/lectures/lec7.md

 ;   return 0;
 ; }

-bits 64                              ; tell nasm this is 64-bit assembly
 default rel                         ; use relative addresses

 extern printf                       ; the C function, to be called

 section .data                       ; Data section, initialized variables

     a:      dq 5                    ; int a=5;
     fmt:    db "a=%d, rax=%d",10, 0 ; The printf format, "\n",'0'

 section .text                       ; Code section.

 global main                         ; the standard gcc entry point
 main:                               ; the program label for the entry point
     sub     rsp, 32                 ; create shadow space mov     rax, [a]                ; put a from store into register add     rax, 2                  ; a+2
     mov     r8, rax                 ; 3rd parameter, value of rax
-    mov     rdx, [a]                 ; 2nd parameter, value of a mov     rcx, fmt                 ; 1st parameter, value of fmt call    printf                   ; Call C function
+    mov     rdx, [a]                ; 2nd parameter, value of a lea     rcx, [fmt]              ; 1st parameter, value of fmt call    printf                  ; Call C function
     add     rsp, 32                 ; remove shadow space

     mov     rax, 0                  ; normal, no error, return value ret                             ; return
 ```

 For right now, I'm only going to over the very basics of assembly and its structure.
 What the individual lines mean, we'll discuss later.